shimna-puthanayil/project-doc-generator/Develop/README.md

    To install  necessary dependencies, run the following command :

   ```
-  fsd
+  g
   ```

   ## Usage

-  f
+  g

   ## License

-This project is licensed under the none license
+This project is licensed under the MIT license

   ## Contributing

-f
+g

   ## Tests

   To run tests, run the following command :

   ```
-  sf
+  g
   ```

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at df.
-You can find more of my work at [f](https://github.com/f).
+  If you have any questions about the repo, open an issue or contact me directly at g.
+You can find more of my work at [g](https://github.com/g).